 Editorial by painters TUBES resident critic Spike.

-…the newspaper reviewer started off with, “that he found the exhibition so boring…
+“…the ever so woke newspaper reviewer kicked off with, that he found the exhibition so boring.”

 “there’s something rotten in Denmark, me thinks.”

 Yet, the installation art marketplace is tiny compared to what the two dimensional art market is and I think the galleries have woken up to that as a fact – so now painting is the ‘thing’ again.
 Today the sheer size of the visual art market (because of the internet and the web) has outgrown all that ‘arty farty stuff’ by leaps and bounds – certainly as far as turnover is concerned.
 So the www has become the place to set up your stall.
 Major funded on-line art galleries and some not so well funded independent artists, all have a go at selling direct to art collectors and art lovers.
 Many of these artists and the one man art galleries start-ups fail quickly- some have a sort of:- ‘in the third year we will make money plan’.
 Most, in reality, loose much more money than they bargained for and are wrapped up prematurely by the investors that backed the idea in the first place.
 It’s not a case of chasing huge profits for many galleries though, on the contrary, it’s survival we are talking about here.
 Many on-line galleries are simply losing too much money, year in and year out.
 Consumers are going direct to source these days, via instagram.